kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 Developers need to look at this historical progression as a wake-up call to learn computer science fundamentals.
 It will be needed to do our jobs...and keep them.

-"Those who cannot remember the past are condemned to repeat it."
+<em>"Those who cannot remember the past are condemned to repeat it." -George Santayana</em>
-<em>-George Santayana</em>